 The College works with a limited number of partner providers to deliver subcontracted provision for learners 19 and over.
 This includes learners 19+ Adults funded from the Adult Education Budget, and Higher Education programmes funded via learner loans.

 As part of our curriculum planning strategy, we carry out research to support the rationale for programmes that we deliver directly and via subcontracted partners.

 The aim of subcontracted provision through partners, is to allow the College to provide a range of learning which it would not provide under normal circumstances.
 Such partnership provision may broaden the geographic footprint of delivery, introduce specialist learning aims or involve diverse delivery modes.

-The College will continue the strategic intention with regard to the volume of subcontracted activity.
-Since 2017-18 we have reduced the value of subcontracted provision by 30%.
 Our strategy remains primarily focussed on addressing training needs within the D2N2 area and the substantial majority of provision procured through subcontracting is now in this area.
 We have strong management arrangements in place to ensure provision is of high quality, is continually improving and developing.
-We will respond to the anticipated funding reforms for subcontracting as indicated in ‘Reforms to subcontracting education for learners over 16, Government consultation response, June 2020’.
+We will respond to the anticipated funding reforms for subcontracting as indicated in the ESFA document titled‘Reforms to subcontracting education for learners over 16’.
 Our strategic values and actions match the stated vision that all subcontracted activity is to be of good quality and well managed.

 Subcontractor Fees and Charges - Supporting Documents

 Published on: 29 November 2023